ethereum-optimism/specs/specs/interop.md

 that relay cross chain messages MUST have an initiating message that is considered safe.
 This relaxes a strict synchrony assumption on the sequencer that it MUST have all unsafe blocks of destination chains as fast as possible to ensure that it is building correct blocks.
-It also prevents a class of attacks where the user can send a relaying message before the initiating message and trick the derivation pipeline into reorganizing the sequencer.
+It also prevents a class of attacks where the user can send an executing message before the initiating message and trick the derivation pipeline into reorganizing the sequencer.

 ### Safety

-The initiating messages for all relaying messages MUST be resolved as safe before an L2 block can transition from being unsafe to safe.
+The initiating messages for all executing messages MUST be resolved as safe before an L2 block can transition from being unsafe to safe.
-Users MAY optimistically accept unsafe blocks without any verification of the relaying messages.
+Users MAY optimistically accept unsafe blocks without any verification of the executing messages.
 They SHOULD optimistically verify the initiating messages exist in destination unsafe blocks to more quickly reorganize out invalid blocks.

 ## State Transition Function